mbaraa/mbaraa.com/files/blogs/learn-docker-by-dockerizing-a-springboot-sveltekit-mariadb-and-keycloak-app.md

 }
 ```

-Well, this is a docker tutorial, so all you need to understand from this file is the `antMatchers` these specify the path, http method, and who can use it, here we have a `GET` method on the route `/super-hello` that only can be used by a user with the `superuser` role.
+Well, this is a docker tutorial, so all you need to understand from this file is the `antMatchers` these specify the path, HTTP method, and who can use it, here we have a `GET` method on the route `/super-hello` that only can be used by a user with the `superuser` role.

 AND NOW for the REST API, we'll need to add the endpoint `/super-hello`, modify the `HelloController`, and add: